Architecture, Security, and Interaction Flows

-- The minimum acceptable score required for an agent for the interaction is gradually reduced (you can specify the timing and the increments in the Predictive_Route_DataCfg Transaction List Object configuration options), so if no higher-scored agent becomes available, the lower-scored agent might finally be given the interaction.
+- The minimum acceptable score required for an agent for the interaction is gradually reduced, so if no higher-scored agent becomes available, the lower-scored agent might finally be given the interaction.

 To avoid having interactions lingering in a queue for an excessive amount of time, URS can trigger an escalation in interaction priority after a time delay that you set.
 To speed up interaction handling, you can incrementally relax the minimum skill level required for agents to handle the interaction or expand the pool of agents to consider.

 Each time a routing strategy tries to route an interactions, it calls the ActivatePredictiveRouting subroutine.
 After each failed routing attempt, the strategy checks how long the interaction has been waiting in the queue and, if the time in queue is above a certain threshold, it routes the interaction to the next available agent, no matter their score for the interaction.